MailTape/MailTape/src/content/episodes/2026-06-10-eric_angelo_bessel.md

 ## Eric Angelo Bessel - Double Helix

- Curator: **"** Eric Angelo Bessel describes his creative process as one tied to the morning, where the veil of dreams is still in some haze over our heads, and the brain is both more tender and more receptive to those special meditative loops.
+ Curator: **"** Eric Angelo Bessel describes his creative process as one tied to the morning, where the veil of dreams is still braided in some haze over our heads.
 One mesh leads into the next, one gauzy space envelopes another. **"**

 ## Artist - Track